 Like most things — the little moments matter most.
 How do they really contribute to big vision?
 In the past three virtual productions of the Simmons Leadership Conference — I have learned the little moments are what allow the big vision to breathe.

 Knowing when to pause not push

 As a leader, I was so tempted to push everyone forward — with things like “we can do this” or “I’ll take that off your plate” because after all we had precious little time before the cameras would be live.
 But I knew something was off — so after a couple of sleepless nights I realized something critical.
-My team needed a pause not a push.
-So just days before the conference I called our team together and did just that…. and the outcome felt magical.
+My team was stressed and needed a pause not a push.
+So just days before the conference I called our team together and did just that…and the outcome felt magical.

 Letting the big vision breathe — through personal connection

 In this simple act of hitting pause it was like I could see and feel our team breathing again.
 For 20 solid minutes we stopped to be grateful and to share our gratitude.
 It reset the whole experience of the next few days.
 There was no more stress or panic — rather there was a firm belief in the role that each person played and the way that each person was “seen” by their teammates.
 Collectively we allowed the big vision to breathe.